lancehsu/full-stack-example/README.md

 # Full Stack Example
->A demo of full stack application  with React-Redux front-end and Node Express back-end.
-In this case, MongoDB is used as a database.
+>A demo of full stack application with React-Redux front-end, Node Express back-end and MongoDB database.
 ## Usage

-Install client and backend dependencies
+Install all dependencies
 ```
 npm run setup
 ```
 then
 ```
 npm start
 ```